 Students will be introduced to the sounds, vocabulary and basic structural patterns of Italian, with primary focus on the development of listening comprehension, speaking, reading and writing skills.
 Integrated throughout the course will be an introduction to the culture of Italy.
 5 hrs./wk.
+Note: An honors contract is available.
+Contact the Honors Program Office, COM 201, for more information.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$8 to \$20.
+Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$8 to \$20